AlcoholRehabHelp Logo

 How Do AA Meetings Work?

 AA meetings are usually community-based and easy to find.
-People struggling with addiction themselves organize these meetings.
+Unlike structured sessions at a treatment facility, people struggling with drinking problem organize these AA meetings.

 Each group posts its scheduled meetings online to be as public as possible.
 This helps those battling with alcoholism find a meeting anywhere at any time.